Player Props Betting Guide

 *At a 60% win rate, you will break even if ALL bets are placed at -150.

-It’s up to you how much juice your willing to take on but even if you were to place bets at a juice higher than -115, you will very likely still be comfortably profitable.
+It’s up to you how much juice your willing to risk but even if you were to place bets at a juice higher than -115, you will very likely still be comfortably profitable.
+On any given day if your getting most bets in at -115, then betting an occasional -150 isn’t that big of a deal since your avg juice overall on all bets is still gonna be below -130.

-***We recommend NOT betting picks if the line and the juice/commission are both worse than what we posted since the edge is most likely gone at those numbers.***
+***We DO NOT recommend betting picks if the line AND the juice/commission are both worse than what we posted since the edge is most likely completely gone.***